Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The main components of the service are:

-- *Studio / Studio Pr*o → Development environment (IDE) for creating automated tests, similar to creating RPA workflows.
+- *Studio / Studio Pro* → Development environment (IDE) for creating automated tests, similar to creating RPA workflows.
 - *Orchestrator* → for scheduling, deploying, and running tests at scale.
 - *Test Manager* → for managing requirements, organizing test suites, collecting metrics and reporting.
 - *Robotic Test Execution* → UiPath robots become "digital testers," running tests autonomously.
 - *Testing Robots* → Specialized test execution robots; support testing frameworks such as NUnit, MSTest, and Junit.
-- *Insights *→ Manages the creation of dashboards for monitoring various testing processes; allows you to calculate the return on investment of initiatives.
+- *Insights* → Manages the creation of dashboards for monitoring various testing processes; allows you to calculate the return on investment of initiatives.

-The service is sized and offered per user units.
-Each unit is consists of: 1 tester, 10 automation users and 5 robots.

 The service offers the following advantages: